After-Hours Rental Emergencies: A PM Playbook

 The resident instructions that prevent the worst outcomes

 A lot of emergency cost is preventable if residents know a few basics.
+Therefore, teach these at move-in and remind residents each year:

 • where the water main shutoff is and how to turn it